fharper/awesome-supernote/README.md

 - [Various Templates](https://www.reddit.com/r/Supernote/comments/o54evn/various_templates/) (dot grid, meeting notes, notes, daily planner)

 ### Tools
+Please note that most tools need some developer skills to be used.
 - [Hyperlinked PDF Notebook Generator for E Ink Tablets](https://github.com/jacrify/diaryGenerator): generate custom hyperlinked PDF notebooks for use on eink tablets.
 - [Python script for conversion .note file to text using Google Vision OCR](https://www.reddit.com/r/Supernote/comments/quz3o8/python_script_for_conversion_note_file_to_text/): extract text from note file using Google Vision OCR
+- [Python script for desktop note files viewer](https://www.reddit.com/r/Supernote/comments/qrxngb/python_script_for_desktop_note_files_viewer/): generate HTML files so you can easily read your notes in your browser
 - [Unofficial Python tool for Supernote](https://github.com/jya-dev/supernote-tool): a tool for converting a Supernote's `*.note` file into PDF, PNG or SVG from the command line.